lrivallain/vuptime/_posts/2020-04-01-rest-loves-swagger-demo.md

 ### Python

 We will create some python modules for test.
-I suggest to use a virtualenv if you whant to proceed the same tests and to install some dependencies:
+I suggest to use a virtualenv if you want to proceed the same tests and to install some dependencies:

 ```bash
 wget https://github.com/lrivallain/rest-loves-swagger/raw/master/demo/requirements.txt